hallie-marshall/ecommerce-churn-clv/README.md

 1.	**Revenue Prediction**
 -	The XGBoost Regression Model predicts customer revenue for the next 90 days, achieving an accuracy rate of 92.7%.
 -	However, mean absolute error (MAE) of $116,562 and RMSE of $357,635 indicate some overestimation for high-value customers.
-This could be likely to high-spend outliers.
+This could likely be due to high-spend outliers.
 -	The model effectively captures general revenue trends but requires adjustments to improve customer-level precision.
 Adding additional features could decrease the error values and increase the accuracy of the model.

 2.	**Churn Prediction**